 Being an injectable that relaxes your muscles is also a reason why Botox is majorly used to treat migraines, muscular disorders, migraines, and bowel and bladder disorders.

 How It Works

 Botox injections are primarily used on dynamic wrinkles.
-These are folds and creases that appear on your face when you smile or frown.
+These folds and creases appear on your face when you smile or frown.
 These wrinkles become deeper over a lifetime of use.
 Botox prevents the formation of additional wrinkles and folds caused by aging.

 While the effects of Botox are underway, your dynamic wrinkles do not move, giving your face some time to recover from the effect that wrinkles have.
 This, in turn, slows down the aging process.
-However, damage caused by exposure to sun and the effects of gravity will not be cured by Botox injections.
+However, damage caused by exposure to the sun and the effects of gravity will not be cured by Botox injections.